awesomediff/cs207-FinalProject/docs/milestone1.md

 There are several approaches for solving derivatives, but there is a tradeoff between accuracy and computational complexity:
 - Numerical approximations typically rely evaluating the function at small intervals and using the change in value to estimate the slope.
 These approaches are generally easy to implement but suffer from approximation errors, especially for functions with high curvature.
 - Symbolic approaches use an analytical definition of the derivative to produce exact results by may be extremely complicated or expensive to evaluate.
-Furthermore many Machine Learning algorithms rely on functions that have no closed-form derivative, making symbolic approaches impossible.
+Furthermore, many Machine Learning algorithms rely on functions that have no closed-form derivative, making symbolic approaches impossible.
 - In the context of Machine Learning, AD offers an ideal compromise between these two approaches: it makes use of the fact that computer programs define functions as a series of elementary operations (addition, exponentiation, etc.) which have known symbolic derivatives, and pairs the evaluation of the derivative with the evaluation of the function itself.
 AD can evaluate the derivative at a specified point with the same accuracy as function value.